“ethno” - culture | “ecology” - living systems

 How can I get involved?

-In the Explore area you will see blog articles, research papers and more that give you an insight into my ethnoecological approach and practice.
+In the Blog area, you will find articles, projects, and more that give you an insight into my ethnoecological approach and practice.

-Otherwise, you might be interested in joining the Centre for Ethnoecology, a research organisation that brings researchers and practitioners together to explore the field.
+Otherwise, you might be interested in the work of the Centre for Ethnoecology, a research organisation that brings researchers and practitioners together to explore the field.